appsmithorg/appsmith-docs/website/docs/reference/widgets/progress.md

 <dd>

-Specify the number of steps to break down the progress bar, dividing it into multiple parts with fixed percentages of progress.
-This configuration allows for better communication and supports only positive integers.
+Specify the number of steps to break down the progress bar into multiple parts with fixed progress percentages.
+This property only supports positive integers.

 </dd>